FeatureBaseDB/featurebase/docs/query-language.md

 SetBit(frame="stargazer", col=10, row=1)
 ```

-This query illustrates setting a bit in the stargazer frame.
-User with id=1 has starred repository with id=10.
+This sets a bit in the stargazer frame, representing that the user with id=1 has starred the repository with id=10.

 SetBit also supports providing a timestamp.
 To write the date that a user starred a repository.
 ```